sudovinh/ios-playground/README.md

 # ios-playground
 Repo containing sample projects from tutorials I have done.
-Some may not be finished.
+Some project may not be finished.